skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *How does this library differ from the other ones?*<br>
 **A**: Most of the other libraries define the states as C++ classes.
 While this can have some advantages, it requires you to create a struct/class for each state.
-With Spaghetti, you just add an enumerator value.
+With Spaghetti, you just add an enumerator value and define callback functions and transitions with member function calls.

 - **Q**: What are the requirements on the event loop/timer class template, if I want to use a different then the one that is provided?<br>
 **A**: TODO